aritra1911/cryptogram/README.md

    ```sh
    make vigenere
    ```
-   Will build and compile the vigenere cipher tool for you, which is really good cipher.
+   Will build and compile the vigenere cipher tool for you, which is a really good cipher.

-4. Play
+5. Play
    ```sh
    echo "Happy Birthday" | ./vigenere.out -k liza
    ```